Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Brian A. Johnson - Barclays Capital, Inc.

 Yes.
 Thank you.
-Wanted to just drill down on the service revenue and expenses line, not something we often talk about, but a lot of the other questions have been asked.
+Want to just drill down on the service revenue and expenses line, not something we often talk about, but a lot of the other questions have been asked.
 Looks like year-over-year revenues were up $180 million, costs were up $247 million.
-Could you just talk about the drivers of that change between what's left of the drivetrain outsource business, the CPO business, the service loaner actual vehicles expense and the cost of the PP&E for the actual people and service infrastructure?
+Could you just talk about the drivers of that change, between what's left of the drivetrain outsource business, the CPO business, the service loaner actual vehicles expense, and then the cost of the PP&E for the actual people and service infrastructure?

 Jeffrey B. Straubel - Tesla, Inc.

 Yes.
-I think what you see there is the increase in PP&E for the service infrastructure we wanted to get out in front of demand as we're increasing both Model S and Model X fleet size and also Model 3.
+I think what you see there is, the increase in PP&E for the service infrastructure we wanted to get out in front of demand as we're increasing both Model S and Model X fleet size, and also Model 3.
 So we opened a location just about every four days in Q3.
 And to get ahead of that demand, you probably saw that we put 180 mobile vehicles on the road.
 And we plan to double that this quarter.
-And so a lot of that what you see is PP&E.
+And so a lot of that, what you see, is PP&E.

-In terms of the drivetrain, the drivetrain issue that you mentioned, that's mostly behind us, in fact, we see very little of that now.
+In terms of the drivetrain, the drivetrain issue that you mentioned, that's mostly behind us; in fact, we see very little of that now.
 The reliability for Model S and Model X continues to improve, and you asked about the CPO business.
-The CPO business, for us, last year or last quarter was about $238 million revenue business.
+The CPO business, for us, last year – or last quarter was about a $238 million revenue business.
 We expect that to grow to $1 billion run rate – or $1 billion business for all of 2017.
 And so that business is growing rapidly at the same time.
 And we're running those – we do our own CPO refurbishment.
 We do that in the same service infrastructure that we're servicing the cars.
-So, you see a little bit of that cost into that line as well.
+So you see a little bit of that cost into that line as well.

 Brian A. Johnson - Barclays Capital, Inc.

 Okay.
-And my follow-on for Deepak, probably, is can you walk us through the depreciation when you produce, for example, in second quarter those 100 P100D cars Mr. Musk talked about going into the loaner fleet?
+And my follow-on for Deepak, probably, is, can you walk us through the depreciation when you produce, for example, in second quarter, those 100 P100D cars Mr. Musk talked about going into the loaner fleet?
 How do those get depreciated while they are in the loaner fleet?
 And when they're transferred to be sold, what's the accounting on that?

 Deepak Ahuja - Tesla, Inc.

 Yes.
-They are capitalized as inventory because these cars are salable.
-And then when these cars get sold, the depreciation related to those cars gets recognized in COGS.
+They are capitalized as inventory, because these cars are salable.
+And when these cars get sold, the depreciation related to those cars gets recognized in COGS.

 Brian A. Johnson - Barclays Capital, Inc.